Asked & Answered: Top 10 Winter Questions

 Located inside the Squamish Adventure Centre is The Squamish Store.
 There is plenty of Squamish branded gear as well as local artisan created items such as pottery and jewellry as well as a large selection of First Nations goods.
 For on-the-go adventurers, the store also sells a variety of guidebooks and maps.

-Fun Squamish items can also be found in the eclectic shops in the vibrant Squamish downtown core.
+Fun Squamish items can also be found in the eclectic shops in the vibrant Squamish downtown core and at the Britannia Mine Museum.

 4. Is there anywhere to rent a bike?